-This evening in your hotel reception area, your guide will hold a full trek briefing.
-You'll be able ask your guide any questions you may have to help you prepare for the adventure ahead!
-At the meeting you'll also be provided with a loaner duffle bag, which you may utilize to pack all items necessary for your trek (i.e. clothes, toiletries, shoes for the evenings, etc.).
-Your porter crew will be responsible for carrying your duffle, which you will have access to at the end of each trekking day.
+At your hotel later this evening, your guide will hold a full trek briefing.
+You will be able ask your guide any questions you may have to help you prepare for your adventure ahead!
+At the meeting you will also be provided with a loaner duffle bag, which you may utilize to pack all items necessary for your trek (i.e. clothes, toiletries, shoes for the evenings, etc.).
+Your porter crew will be responsible for carrying this duffle, which you will have access to at the end of each trekking day.
 You will only be responsible for carrying your own individual day pack, which will hold items you wish to access throughout the day (i.e. rain poncho, camera, water bottle, etc.).

 *Please Note: You will be able to store your main luggage at your hotel in Cusco for the duration of the trek.

 Say goodbye to Cusco early this morning, as you head off on the Lares Trek adventure!
 Your exciting voyage begins with a drive to the provincial town of Calca in the Sacred Valley of the Incas.
 This will be your take off point, as you find yourself climbing northward, to a spectacular high pass, before dropping down to the village of Lares, on the east slope of the Andes.
 Here, you will take a refreshing dip at a hot springs in the meadows outside of town and enjoy a picnic lunch.

 After lunch, you will begin a leisurely half-day hike up the valley of the rushing Rio Trapiche, before reaching the highland village of Huacahuasi.
 There, you will enjoy dinner and set up camp for your first evening.